ashrea06/Zeek-Suricata-Inline-TAP/README.md

 └─# ssh-copy-id root@192.168.243.128

 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/root/.ssh/id_rsa.pub"
-/usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are alr
+/usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed

-eady installed

 /usr/bin/ssh-copy-id: ERROR: @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ERROR: @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @